nodemailer/nodemailer-web/content/transports/index.md

 - **[nodemailer-ses-transport](https://github.com/andris9/nodemailer-ses-transport)** – for sending messages to AWS SES
 - **[nodemailer-sparkpost-transport](https://github.com/sparkpost/nodemailer-sparkpost-transport)** – for sending messages through SparkPost's Web API
 - **your own** (see transport api documentation [here](/plugins/create/#transports))

+### General options for transports

+Event though every transport has its own set of configuration options there are a few that can be used for every transport type

+- **attachDataUrls** – if true, then converts *data:* images in the HTML content in every message to embedded attachments
+- **disableFileAccess** – if true, then does not allow to use files as content.
+Use it when you want to use JSON data from untrusted source as the email.
+If an attachment or message node tries to fetch something from a file the sending returns an error
+- **disableUrlAccess** – if true, then does not allow to use Urls as content